The DevOps Toolset: 15 Tools to Consider

 APIs are also valuable for ensuring that tools remain relevant for a longer period and are not made redundant by rapidly changing technologies.
-Then, when it is time to swap a tool, you can easily do so since it is connected only through API.
+When it is time to swap a tool, you can easily do so since it is connected only through API.

 Favor tools that store configurations in version control, supporting a GitOps lifecycle

 Version control is essential to ensuring that DevOps implementations are consistent and easily recoverable.
 Part of this control includes tool configuration.
 Tools that enable you to easily expose and export configuration settings are easier to manage and automate.
-These tools also enable greater flexibility in terms of testing new configurations since you can easily roll back to previous versions.
+These tools also enable greater flexibility when testing new configurations since you can easily roll back to previous versions.

 Adopt tools at an adaptable pace

-Adopting tools too quickly, or adopting highly complex tools can end up interfering with your productivity and harming your operations.
-It’s important that developers and DevOps teams understand all tools in their pipelines.
+Adopting tools too quickly or adopting highly complex tools can interfere with your productivity and harm your operations.
+Developers and DevOps teams must understand all tools in their pipelines.
 However, rapid change or overly complex tooling makes this understanding difficult or impossible.